Henrique-Aleixo/red-scare/README.md

 - **Polynomial-Time Special Cases**:
   1. **Trees** (O(n))
-     - Check: connected graph with m = 2(n-1) edges (undirected, each edge counted twice)
+     - Check: connected graph with m = 2(n-1) edges (undirected) or m = n-1 edges (directed)
+     - Handles both undirected trees and directed trees (arborescences)
      - Solve: DFS to find unique s-t path, count red vertices
      - Returns immediately if tree detected

   2. **DAGs** (O(n + m))
-     - Check: all edges directed and no cycles (DFS cycle detection)
+     - Check: all edges directed and no cycles (iterative DFS cycle detection)
+     - Also attempts: if graph has undirected edges, treats them as directed and checks if result is a DAG
      - Solve: topological sort (Kahn's algorithm) + dynamic programming
      - `dp[v] = max reds on path from s to v`
      - Process vertices in topological order, update dp for each edge
-     - Returns immediately if DAG detected
+     - Returns immediately if DAG detected (either original or force-directed version)

   3. **All Other Graphs**
      - Output "!?" (unsolved) - no polynomial-time solution implemented